-6017 Principles of Computer Programming (FLEX) Grade 11-12 .50 credit
+6017 Principles of Computer Programming

 Principles of Computer Programming provides and introduction to programming basics that can be used with any computer language.
 Concepts covered include: User Input, Output, Data Types and Variables, decision statements, looping, functions or methods, and arrays.
 Properties of algorithms, languages, and notations for describing algorithms, applications of a procedure-oriented language to problem solving are also covered.
 These concepts will be covered in a modern, high level, object oriented, open source (free) language such as Python.
 This course can be used as a building block into CTE courses in Electronics and Information Technology.
 This course meets the graduation requirement of .5 credits in Technology Education.
+This course is offered when teacher schedule allows